BastiPaeltz/gitlab-ci-monorepo/README.md

 Both are based on [variable expressions](https://docs.gitlab.com/ce/ci/variables/README.html#variables-expressions) introduced in GitLab 10.7 (released in late April 2018) that allow you to evaluate variables in `only` and `except` policies.

 ## Approach 1: Use git commit message to explicitly tell which CI jobs to run
-GitLab 11.0 (scheduled to release on June 22nd 2018) makes it possible to [use regex](https://docs.gitlab.com/ce/ci/variables/README.html#supported-syntax) in these variable expressions.
+GitLab 11.0 (released June 22nd 2018) makes it possible to [use regex](https://docs.gitlab.com/ce/ci/variables/README.html#supported-syntax) in these variable expressions.
 Let's look at an example of how to leverage this with monorepos:

 In [examples/monorepo](./examples/monorepo) you will find 3 sub-directories.
 Each one represents a separate codebase in a monorepo.
 Now let's look at the [.gitlab-ci.yml](./examples/monorepo/.gitlab-ci.yml).
 The interesting section is the project/codebase-specific configuration: